Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Experimental Results

 \subsection{Real-World Experiments}

 To assess the viability of \shortname on resource-constrained platforms, we deployed the system in an indoor parking lot and gathered statistics regarding the computation time and communication load.
 As shown in~\cref{fig:top}, we performed an online real-world demonstration with 3 different robots (Boston Dynamics Spot, Agilex Scout, and Agilex Scout Mini), all equipped with an NVIDIA Jetson AGX Xavier onboard computer, an Intel Realsense D455 camera, an Ouster lidar OS0-64, a VectorNav VN100 IMU, and a GL-iNet GL-S1300 OpenWrt gateway for ad hoc networking.
 We used lidars and IMUs for odometry and the RGB-D cameras for inter-robot loop closure detection.
-We started the exploration with the first two robots, and the third robot, which was initially out of range, joined the experiment later.
-Upon arrival within communication range, the third robot was dynamically discovered by the first two robots via ROS~2, and included in the estimation process.
-At the cost of extra communication, our minimal visualization tool, running on a laptop connected to the ad hoc network, gathered the resulting estimates from the robots in real time, along with mapping data that would not be transmitted otherwise.

 \ExecuteMetaData[experimentation_figures.tex]{real-exp}